MAPF-Competition/PlanViz/README.md

 then we have default values for `ppm`, `mv`, and `delay`, so the user does not need to specify them.

 ## Run
-To run the visualizer, open a terminal under the directory `MAPF_analysis/visualizer and type the following command as an example:
+To run PlanViz, open a terminal under the directory `MAPF_analysis/visualizer and type the following example command:
 ```bash
 python plan_viz.py --map ./warehouse-small.map --plan ./warehouse-small-60.json --grid --aid --static --ca
 ```